thepembeweb/udagram-microservices-app/README.md

 ### Configure The Backend Endpoint
-Ionic uses enviornment files located in `./src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
-By default `environment.ts` is used for development and `enviornment.prod.ts` is used for produciton.
-The `apiHost` variable should be set to your server url either locally or in the cloud.
+Ionic uses environment files located in `./src/environments/enviornment.*.ts` to load configuration variables at runtime.
+By default `environment.ts` is used for development and `enviornment.prod.ts` is used for production.
+The `apiHost` variable should be set to your server URL either locally or in the cloud.

 ***
 ### Running the Development Server
-Ionic CLI provides an easy to use development server to run and autoreload the frontend.
-This allows you to make quick changes and see them in real time in your browser.
-To run the development server, open terminal and run:
+Ionic CLI provides an easy-to-use development server to run and auto-reload the frontend.
+This allows you to make quick changes and see them in real-time in your browser.
+To run the development server, open the terminal and run:

 ```bash
 ionic serve